 Seated, banded calf stretch

 Sit on the floor with your legs extended in front of you.
-Loop a resistance band around one foot and push your foot into the band and hold for 30-seconds.
-Now gently pull your toes inwards while tugging on the band and hold for 30-seconds.
+Loop a resistance band around one foot and push your foot into the band and hold for 30 seconds.

 - How to Get a Jiggly Butt

 - Mom Butt – How To Rid of It

 - Best Home Gym Equipment For Small Space